Sports betting apps are a huge part of Ohio’s budding sports betting market, and over a dozen are currently available in the Buckeye State.

 Pro teams partnering with new market entrants

-In addition to the Cleveland Browns (Bally Bet) and Cavaliers (Bet365), other Ohio sports franchises have partnered with online sportsbooks to launch apps in the state: Tipico (Columbus Crew), Betfred (Cincinnati Bengals), Superbook (FC Cincinnati), Fanatics (Columbus Blue Jackets), Fubo (Cleveland Cavaliers), Underdog (Cincinnati Reds).
+In addition to the Cleveland Browns (Bally Bet) and Cavaliers (Bet365), other Ohio sports franchises have partnered with online sportsbooks to launch apps in the state: Tipico (Columbus Crew), Betfred (Cincinnati Bengals), Superbook (FC Cincinnati), Fanatics (Columbus Blue Jackets), Underdog (Cincinnati Reds).

-Underdog is a growing fantasy sports platform offering best ball, daily drafts and pick’em contests.
+Underdog is a growing fantasy sports platform offering best ball, daily drafts and pick’em contests and making the transition to a full sportsbook in Ohio.

 Newer sports betting apps entering the Ohio market

-Miami Valley Gaming has not yet listed an online sportsbook partnership, but its parent company, Delaware North, is working with a Belgian company on a sports betting and casino platform called Betly.
+Miami Valley Gaming is set to move forward with its MVGbet sportsbook app.
+Its parent company, Delaware North, works with a Belgian company on a sports betting and casino platform called Betly.
+Expect the MVGbet to be similar to the Betly apps currently available in Arkansas, Tennessee and West Virginia.

 Muirfield Village Golf Club will partner with betPARX, a relatively new online sportsbook whose app is still in an early version.